unicode-org/cldr/docs/ldml/tr35-personNames.md

 3. Pattern C is discarded, because it has the least number of populated name fields.
 4. Out of the remaining patterns A and B, pattern B wins, because it has only 3 unpopulated fields compared to pattern A.

+#### 6.5.1 <a name="process-the-namepattern" href="#process-the-namepattern">Choose a namePattern</a>

-If the “winning” namePattern still has fields that are unpopulated in the PersonName object, we alter the pattern algorithmically as follows:
+If the “winning” namePattern still has fields that are unpopulated in the PersonName object, we process the pattern algorithmically with the following steps:

-1. If one or more fields at the start of the pattern are empty, all fields, whitespace, and literal text before the **first** populated field are deleted.
+1. If one or more fields at the start of the pattern are empty, all fields and literal text before the **first** populated field are omitted.
-2. If one or more fields at the end of the pattern are empty, all fields, whitespace, and literal text after the **last** populated field are deleted.
+2. If one or more fields at the end of the pattern are empty, all fields and literal text after the **last** populated field are omitted.
-3. For each empty field in the middle of the pattern (going from left to right), that field and all literal text between it and the nearest whitespace or field on both sides is deleted.
-If this results in two whitespace characters next to each other, they are coalesced into one.
+3. Processing from the start of the remaining pattern:
+  1. If there are two or more empty fields separated only by literals, the fields and the literals between them are removed.
+  2. If there is a single empty field, it is removed.
+4. If the processing from step 3 results in two adjacent literals (call them A and B), they are coalesced into one literal as follows:
+  1. If either is empty the result is the other one.
+  3. If B matches the end of A, then the result is A. So xyz + yz ⇒ xyz, and xyz + xyz ⇒ xyz.
+  4. Otherwise the result is A + B, but with any sequence of two or more white space characters replaced by the first whitespace character.

 ### 6.6 <a name="6-6-examples-of-choosing-a-namepattern" href="#6-6-examples-of-choosing-a-namepattern">Examples of choosing a namePattern</a>